Editor's Note: This article was originally published in 2018. We're sharing it again as part of our month long celebration of Texas.

 Whether you're a Texan by birth or by choice, you only get about a century or so to explore this glorious, vast swath of land from corner to corner.
 And if you love Texas as much as any self-respecting Texan, you know that's not nearly enough time.
 So why wait?
 You can get started on the ultimate Texas bucket list today.
-Here are 20 things every Texan should do before they die.
+Here are 20 things every Texan should do at least once.

 20. Get Caught Up on Gossip at Your Local Dairy Queen